Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 September 21st.
 The Tasting Room (Monona), with the Feestet

+September 24th.
+Communication Madison, with Luke Leavitt and the Levitations

 October 9th, 6:00.
 Dark Horse Art Bar, with Songs of Love and War

 November 16th.
 The Tasting Room (Monona), with the Feestet